-The discussion with Professor Grimmelmann will build from Part IV of the paper and focus also on more recent attempts to impose specific laws on Internet activity, to evade the application of laws to Internet activity, and to create alternative governance structures online.
-Specific examples will include cryptocurrency governance, community self-governance, the ‘right to be forgotten’, the Apple v.
+The discussion with Professor Grimmelmann built from Part IV of the paper and focused also on more recent attempts to impose specific laws on Internet activity, to evade the application of laws to Internet activity, and to create alternative governance structures online.
+Specific examples included cryptocurrency governance, community self-governance, the ‘right to be forgotten’, the Apple v.
 FBI case, and fake news.

 - Anarchy, Status Updates, and Utopia, 35 Pace Law Review 135 (2015).